mjfneto/garden-of-verses/README.md

 ## Development / AI Assistance

-Parts of this project, including utility code snippets like the `cloneViaJson` function, were developed with the assistance of Google Gemini / Programming Partner.
+Parts of this project, including utility code snippets like the `cloneViaJson` function, were developed with the assistance of Google Gemini / Programming Partner and OpenAI’s ChatGPT.